Need help with paper formatting and citations? The Writing Center can help you!

 In the upper right corner of each page, enter your last name, then the page number.

-1. Click: Insert > Page Number > Top Of Page
+1. Click: Insert > Page Number > Top of Page

 2. Choose "Plain Number 3" (The right justified plain number option).